att/netarbiter/sds/install-kubeadm/README.md

 ```
 ./install-masternode-calico.sh
 # Note:
-#   If you install K8s on AWS, GCE, etc., you may encounter a nameserver issue with Caclio [2].
+#   If you install K8s on AWS, GCE, etc., you may encounter a nameserver issue with Calico [2].
 #   Then, use flannel instead by:
 #   ./install-masternode-flannel.sh